AYGO-INFRAESTRUCTURE-PROJECT/.github/profile/README.md

 - [Automatic template deployment](https://github.com/AYGO-INFRAESTRUCTURE-PROJECT/GITHUB-ACTIONS-LOAD)

 ## Setting credentials on stacks deployment
-In order for github actions to successfully perform deployments, repository secrets need to be configured with the credentials of an AWS account.
+In order for github actions to successfully perform deployments, repository secrets need to be configured with the credentials of an AWS account in the repository where the stacks are stored..

 ![image](https://github.com/AYGO-INFRAESTRUCTURE-PROJECT/.github/assets/45279329/094b2254-e52c-4de0-b218-e58f523ab947)